Section 7.1: Listening and Helping Skills

 - Pay attention to the emotions being expressed.
 This will help you know how to better interact with the other person.

 - When it's appropriate ask the resident what they need from you or what they would like you to do next.
+What is their ideal outcome if there were no limitations?
+This will help guide you toward the preferred realistic solution.

 - Avoid rushing to a solution.
 Sometimes the process is more important than the destination.
+Venting could be all they really needed.

 Active Listening Techniques